Safe Paint For Birdhouses: A Starter Guide! (Read First!)

 What Kind Of Paint Do You Use On A Birdhouse?

-I created this summary table keeping in mind that you are not going to paint the inside of the birdhouse so the birds are unlikely to have any contact with the paint.
+I created this summary table keeping in mind that you will not paint the inside of the birdhouse so the birds are unlikely to have any contact with the paint.

 Do take note of that!